 - Can it even be commercialized?
 First, you need to be able to manufacture and distribute the product in volume.
 Then you have to worry about politics, government regulations, and infrastructure.
 Hydrogen is a great fuel for cars, but who builds the network of service stations, upgrades vehicle engines, and implements safety regulations?

 - Can you sell it for five times the cost?
-This multiple may seem high, but it’s the rule-of-thumb most large corporations use in early analysis for new products.
+This multiple may seem high, but it’s the rule-of-thumb most large corporations use in early analysis of new products.
 R&D is expensive, “overhead” is high, and they have to cover the cost of the nine out of ten products that fail.
 Even a single-product startup better assume twice the cost if they want any profit.

 - Is it competitive to the current alternatives?
 New technologies are surfacing every day for alternative energy sources that will solve the global warming problem, but all are stymied by the low cost of energy from fossil fuels.
 Maybe your invention is “ahead of its time.”
 The pain level is not yet high enough for people to buy “green” at twice the cost.